 You have a choice of two tests – IELTS Academic or IELTS General Training – depending on the requirements set by the organisation where you plan to work or study.

 You can find out who accepts IELTS and check the score required by your organisation or institution.

 There are 16 test locations in New Zealand.
 Many of them are conveniently located in educational institutions.
-Test dates are available up to a year in advance, and take place on Thursdays and Saturdays up to four times per month, 48 times per year.

 Practice materials are also available for purchase from local test centres.

 Native English speakers are also strongly advised to prepare for the IELTS test.
 It is easy to feel overconfident about the test when you have been using English all your life.
 But, if you want to achieve the best possible score for your test, you need to familiarise yourself with the test format.
 You can also access preparation materials to ensure you are ready for test day.

 Thousands of education and training providers all over the world use IELTS results to select their students.

 Many professional registration bodies and employers rely on IELTS as evidence of English language proficiency.

 IELTS is a task-based test covering the four language skills (listening, reading, writing and speaking).